JoseeWouters/12-Column-CSS-Grid/README.md

 ## One grid per row
 Because of the limitations that occur in IE and Edge, it's neccessary to create a new grid for every row.

+## Responsive
+Both CSS Grid and Flexbox are perfectly responsive.
+In this grid, all div's will be placed below each other on everything smaller than a tablet (768px) and everything larger than that will have more or less of the same grid layout.